sczyh30/vertx-kue/docs/en/doc-core.md

 ### Events in Vert.x Kue

-As we mentioned in the [feature document](vertx-kue-features-en.md), Vert.x Kue support two kinds of events: **job events** and **queue events**.
+As we've mentioned in the [feature document](vertx-kue-features-en.md), Vert.x Kue support two kinds of events: **job events** and **queue events**.
 All events are sent and consumed on the clustered event bus.
 In Vert.x Kue we designed three kinds of address:

 - `vertx.kue.handler.job.{handlerType}.{addressId}.{jobType}`: job event address for a certain job
 - `vertx.kue.handler.workers.{eventType}`: queue event address